 The corresponding set-offs are charge type 196 "Global Adjustment Balancing Amount" and charge type 197 "Global Adjustment - Special Programs Balancing Amount".
-Charge type 196 is included on the OPA's preliminary settlement statement and final settlement statement for the last trading day of the month.
-Charge type 197 is balanced by the IESO at the end of the month for the portion of the Global Adjustment that relates to Special Programs not administered by the OPA.
+Charge type 196 is included on the IESO's preliminary settlement statement and final settlement statement for the last trading day of the month.
+Charge type 197 is balanced by the IESO at the end of the month for special programs relating to conservation and demand management.